International Senior Thesis Research Grant (Summer)

 - They must be conducting senior thesis research on an international or global issue outside of the contiguous U.S.

-- They must be an undergraduate student at Northwestern University and not graduating any earlier than the end of the Fall 2025 term.
+- They must be an undergraduate student enrolled at Northwestern University’s Evanston or Chicago campus and not graduating any earlier than the end of the following fall quarter.

 - They may not be enrolled in summer classes or completing an internship during the eight-week research period.
 These weeks do not need to be consecutive.